Meet Dr. Lisa Porter

-Her externships, included the Columbus Veterans Affairs Hospital and Eye Specialists of Ohio where she provided visual and medical services for patients of all ages.
+Her externships included the Columbus Veterans Affairs Hospital and Eye Specialists of Ohio where she provided visual and medical services for patients of all ages.
 Her professional skills include ocular disease management, advanced contact lens fitting, low vision rehabilitation, LASIK/Cataract care, and emergency/trauma care.
 She also specializes in slowing the progression of myopia, with glasses and contacts.
-She also has expirience in orthokeratolgy (Ortho-K).
+She also has experience in orthokeratology (Ortho-K).
 Dr. Clark has a true passion for helping patients who have had their vision impacted by eye diseases.
 She also believes in the importance of compassionate care with an emphasis on patient education.

 Dr. Scott Hyatt was raised in Twin Falls, Idaho.
 He spent time in the Idaho Falls area when he attended BYU-Idaho for his undergraduate work in Biology.
 It was here that he found his love for optometry and Idaho.
 After graduating with his BS in Biology, Dr. Hyatt moved to Fullerton to begin his Doctorate of Optometry at the Southern California College of Optometry.